Top

 Successfully Fighting for the Best Interests of Children

+Charles E. Willmott, P.A., an established child custody lawyer in Jacksonville knows your children come first.
+That is why I offer my counsel and guidance during this precarious time.
 Children are a precious and significant part of any family.
-In most divorce cases involving children, it is important that both parents maintain a high level of communication and relationship with their child.
-If you hare involved in a complex custody battle, we highlight recommend working with an experienced child custody lawyer in Jacksonville, FL at Charles E. Willmott, P.A..
-There is too much at risk to attempt to do it alone -- having a seasoned attorney by your side will improve your chances of successfully obtaining custody of your children.
+In most divorce cases involving children, both parents must maintain a high level of communication and relationship with their kids.
+Suppose you are involved in a complex custody battle.
+In that case, our firm recommends working with an experienced child custody lawyer in Jacksonville, at Charles E. Willmott, P.A..

-Physical custody: Physical custody refers to the right of a parent or guardian to have a child live with them.
-This can be joint physical custody, where the child lives with both parents for a significant amount of time, or sole physical custody, where the child primarily resides with one parent.
+• This can be joint physical custody, where the children live with both parents for a significant amount of time, or sole physical custody, where the children primarily resides with one parent.

-When a court makes any decision regarding children, whether it is custody, support, or visitation, the determining factor should reflect the best interest of the child.
-Florida does not show any bias towards the gender of the parent and is not considered solely a "mother or father" state.
+support, or visitation, the determining factor should reflect the child's best interest.
+Florida does not show any bias towards the gender of the parent.
+It is not considered solely a "mother or father" state.
+As a custody lawyer in Jacksonville, I am here to help you understand what courts use to decide the child's best interests, as many factors affect the determination.

-As a child custody lawyer in Jacksonville, I am here to help you understand what courts use to decide the child's best interests, as many factors affect the determination.
-For example, suppose the court grants sole custody.
+For example, suppose the court grants sole custodianship.
 In that case, it is often given to the parent most likely to allow the child a relationship and contact with the other parent.

 • Who is the primary caretaker of the child and his / her activities